Roasted-Sugar-Maple-Nuts/ENSE271Project/activity3/README.md

 2021 customer check in regarding high-fidelity prototype feedback.

 ### High-Fidelity Prototype
+The high-fidelity prototype is an xd file which is used by Adobe XD.

 ### People-Centered Design Traits
 This file discusses the topics which were taught in class and how they apply to our